 Bureau of Land Management, Oregon.

-The Molalla River Corridor and associated recreation sites are CLOSED until further notice due to wildfires in the area.
+The Molalla River Corridor north of Cedar Grove and associated recreation sites are CLOSED until further notice due to damage from September 2020 wildfires.

 is available for overnight group camping for up to 30 people by obtaining a special recreation permit.
 The site is located in the heart of the forest next to a large beaver pond.
 There is plenty of hiking and natural beauty to see at Aquila Vista including a small waterfall.
 Amenities include vault toilet, two group picnic shelters with multiple picnic tables and a metal fire ring.
 There is no running water at Aquila Vista; ensure that you bring plenty of drinking, cooking and sanitation water.
 There is no firewood at the site or firewood collection allowed, please bring your own firewood if you wish to have a fire.
 The campsite can have mosquitoes in the summer; bring bug repellent.
 Make reservations no sooner than 14 days in advance of your stay to enable permit processing.
 Interested groups should contact the BLM Northwest Oregon District Office by sending an email to firstname.lastname@example.org.